BrindleDigital/rentfetch/readme.txt

 == Changelog ==

+= 0.14.1 =

+* Adding base styles for the units table so that it doesn't look broken when the theme doesn't use a CSS reset.

 = 0.14.0 =

 * Updating the filters for the contact button and email address on properties to not output a blank button.